 First, what is imagined must be original.
 Making Batman punch the Joker at seven was imaginative, but not creative.
 I was imagining something I’d seen on TV, copying rather than creating.
 My astronaut meeting a scary/kind alien was original.
 I’m sure I was inspired by other sources, but the unique scene I’d cobbled together for my story was all mine.

 Second, what is imagined must have utility.
 It must be of use to someone.
 Andreasen offers the example of imagining an automobile with no wheels.
 Yes, that would be an act of imagination.
 But since a car without wheels is of no use to anybody, imagining one wouldn’t be creative.

 Utility doesn’t have to be practical (utilitarian), but it does have to exist.
 The most common uses we have for the arts are entertainment, appreciation, and inspiration, all of which count as utility.
 My astronaut was destined to entertain, if nothing else.
 I had utility covered.

 Finally, the creative process must result in a product that is separate from its creator, with which others can engage.
 A painting, a sculpture, a story, a song, a film, or even a scientific hypothesis (creativity extends way beyond the arts).
 I could vividly imagine my characters and plot, but at ten I lacked the writing skills necessary to make my story available to others.
 I was imaginative, but not yet creative.

 How This Model of Creativity Helps

-Creativity = imagination plus originality, utility, and the ability to mold our imaginings into independent forms capable of stirring the imagination of others.
+According to Andreasen, creativity = imagination plus originality, utility, and the ability to mold our imaginings into independent forms capable of stirring the imagination of others.

 The disappointment and frustration I felt that day at ten — my fingers poised over the keys, my mom in the next room listening for the clickety-clack to begin, then my shoulder-slumped surrender to the typewriter’s silence — could have been avoided had I understood this basic difference between imagination and creativity.